 Many thanks to Monique and Sonia for sharing this recipe with us!

-This artilce was posted on Tuesday, February 9th, 2010 at 8:41 pm and is filed under Countries & Cultures, France, French Cuisine, French New Year Lentil Dish, Holidays Around the World, Main Course, Mama Lisa, New Years, Recipes of the World.
+This article was posted on Tuesday, February 9th, 2010 at 8:41 pm and is filed under Countries & Cultures, France, French Cuisine, French New Year Lentil Dish, Holidays Around the World, Main Course, Mama Lisa, New Years, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.